 |10 May 2006||Propulsion / Power Loss|

 On May 10, 2006, during 13-day Alaskan repositioning cruise (itinerary May 7-20) from San Diego CA to Vancouver (BC Canada), the ship experienced propeller (propulsion) issues.
-The incident resulted in itinerary change (call ports Seattle WA and Sitka AK were dropped) as well as passenger unrest and protests.
-The May 20 voyage was cancelled for drydock repairs (starboard Azipod bearing replacement).
+The incident resulted in an itinerary change (call ports Seattle WA and Sitka AK were dropped) as well as passenger unrest and protests.
+The May 20 voyage was canceled for drydock repairs (starboard Azipod bearing replacement).

 |25 May 2005||Propulsion / Power Loss|

-On May 25, 2005, due to needed starboard propulsion unit repairs, the 7-day Alaskan cruise (itinerary May 27 - June 3) was shortened by 1 day (skipping call port Ketchikan AK) while the next scheduled (June 3) itinerary was cancelled.
+On May 25, 2005, due to needed starboard propulsion unit repairs, the 7-day Alaskan cruise (itinerary May 27 - June 3) was shortened by 1 day (skipping call port Ketchikan AK) while the next scheduled (June 3) itinerary was canceled.